IRiver Spinn: Interface

 The iRiver Spinn's distinct feature is its user operability.
 It has a modern user interface that can be both operated by both the touchscreen or the physical analogue spindle, which is officially called the SPINN System (Analog Toggle Wheel).
 The wheel lets the user navigate left and right, and it can be clicked to select.

 Reception

 Trusted Reviews thought that the Spinn was "excellent and innovative", but that it could be niche in the market.
 The Register commented that it provides good sound quality as with previous iRiver players, but that it lacks in the video department and that the UI is "half-baked".
 The CNET review (with a score of 7 out of 10) liked the build quality, interface and support for audio codecs, but criticised the high price and the lack of certain features for the price.
 Engadget liked the "beautiful" hardware design, the display and the wheel, but did not like the high price and the software.
 In What Hi-Fi?'s review, the Spinn's design was praised but otherwise commented that for listening to music other products were better.

-In South Korea, the Spinn failed to generate enough sales to recover against its rivals, Cowon and Samsung.
-IRiver did release another U device in 2011, the U100.